Daily Words of God: Knowing God | Excerpt 79

 Jesus’ Words to His Disciples After His Resurrection

-These words recorded in the Bible that the Lord Jesus spoke when He appeared to Thomas are a great help to all people in the Age of Grace.
-His appearance and His words to Thomas have had a profound impact on future generations, and they hold everlasting significance.
+These words recorded in the Bible that the Lord Jesus spoke when He appeared to Thomas are of great help to all people in the Age of Grace.
+His appearance to Thomas and the words He spoke to him have had a profound impact on the generations that came after; they hold everlasting significance.
 Thomas represents a type of person who believes in God yet doubts God.
-They are of a suspicious nature, have sinister hearts, are treacherous, and do not believe in the things that God can complete.
-They do not’s omnipotence and His rule, and they don’t believe in God incarnate.
-However, the Lord Jesus’ resurrection was a slap in the face to them, and it also provided them with an opportunity to discover their own doubt, to recognize their own doubt, and to acknowledge their own treachery, thus truly believing in the existence and resurrection of the Lord Jesus.
-What happened with Thomas was a warning and a caution for later generations so that more people could warn themselves not to be doubting like Thomas, and if they were, they would sink into the darkness.
-If you follow God, but just like Thomas, you always want to touch the Lord’s rib and feel His nail marks to confirm, to verify, to speculate on whether or not God exists, God will forsake you.
-So, the Lord Jesus requires people to not be like Thomas, only believing what they can see with their own eyes, but to be a pure, honest person, to not harbor doubts toward God, but only believe in and follow Him.
-This type of person is blessed.
-This is a very small requirement the Lord Jesus has for people, and a warning for His followers.
+They are of a suspicious nature, have sinister hearts, are treacherous, and do not believe in the things that God can accomplish.
+They do not believe in God’s omnipotence and His sovereignty, and neither do they believe in God incarnate.
+However, the Lord Jesus’ resurrection flew in the face of these traits that they have, and it also provided them with an opportunity to discover their own doubt, to recognize their own doubt, and to acknowledge their own treachery, thus coming to truly believe in the existence and resurrection of the Lord Jesus.
+What happened with Thomas was a warning and a caution for later generations so that more people could warn themselves not to be doubters like Thomas, and that if they did fill themselves with doubt, then they would sink into the darkness.
+If you follow God, but just like Thomas, always want to touch the Lord’s rib and feel His nail marks to confirm, to verify, to speculate on whether or not God exists, then God will forsake you.
+So, the Lord Jesus requires people to not be like Thomas, only believing what they can see with their own eyes, but to be pure, honest people, to not harbor doubts toward God, but to simply believe in and follow Him.
+People like this are blessed.
+This is a very small requirement the Lord Jesus makes of people, and it is a warning for His followers.